madflow/kommit/README.md

   - Write the first line as if a pirate explaining the changes
   - Include what was changed and why
   - Be creative and have fun with it!

+# Rules for generating pull request descriptions
+pr_rules: |
+  - Create a concise summary for a pull request in the format "## Summary" followed by 1-3 bullet points
+  - Each bullet point should highlight a key change or improvement made in this pull request
+  - Focus on the value and impact of the changes, not just what files were modified
+  - Use simple, direct language that explains what was accomplished

+# Rules for generating pull request titles
+pr_title_rules: |
+  - Create a concise and descriptive pull request title
+  - Maximum length: 50 characters (aim for under 50 characters)
+  - Use imperative mood ("Add feature" not "Added feature" or "Adds feature")
+  - Start with a verb when possible (Add, Fix, Update, Remove, etc.)
+  - Be specific about what was changed or accomplished
 ```

 ### Basic Usage